7 Best Neighborhoods in Barcelona for Digital Nomads (And Where to Avoid)

 While Barcelona is generally a safe city (aside from petty theft), there are a few neighborhoods and areas that digital nomads should avoid.
 These include:

-- El Raval: Known for its seedy and dangerous reputation, El Raval is a neighborhood you definitely want to avoid.
-It’s not uncommon to see drug use, petty theft, and crime after dark in this area.
+- El Raval: El Raval is a neighborhood you definitely want to avoid.
+It’s known to be pretty dangerous and it’s not uncommon to see drug use, petty theft, and crime after dark in this area.
+I think it’s usually fine to walk around during the day but I wouldn’t want to be there at night.

 - La Rambla: La Rambla is one of Barcelona’s most famous streets, but it can also be a major tourist trap and pickpocketing hotspot.
 Avoid staying near here if you can.

-- Sagrada Familia: While the area around the famous cathedral may seem like a great location, it’s not a super lively neighborhood and there aren’t a ton of restaurants and bars nearby.
+- Sagrada Familia: While the area around Sagrada Familia may seem like a great location, it’s not a super lively neighborhood and there aren’t a ton of restaurants and bars nearby.

 Tips for Finding Housing in Barcelona